We are excited to announce that Scotland’s Learning Disability Week 2019 will take place from Monday 13th – Sunday 19th May.

 Get Involved Packs

-The Get Involved Pack will be launched in January 2019.
-We will be distributing a limited number of free ‘Get Involved’ packs across Scotland.
+Get your hands on a Get Involved Pack now.
+We are distributing a limited number of free ‘Get Involved’ packs across Scotland.
 This year’s pack combines useful tips on how to make the most of Learning Disability Week in your local community, with fun freebies that will help you get together, spread the word and make an impact.
 Watch this space for more information to follow in the New Year.